GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

 Starting from version 2.113.0, Geotrek now requires pgRouting.
 Please follow these steps before updating.

+If you use Ubuntu Bionic 18.04 on your database host (on same or external geotrek-admin host), you can follow the instructions below to install PgRouting on it.

-**On a Debian packaging installation with database on same host :**
+**On Debian packaging >= Ubuntu Focal 20.04 installation with database on same host:**

 1. Backup your database : see `Maintenance <https://geotrek.readthedocs.io/en/latest/install/maintenance.html#application-backup>`_.